pre-commit/pre-commit/README.md

 pre-commit currently supports hooks written in JavaScript (node), Python, Ruby and system installed scripts.
-As long as your git repo is an installable package (gem, npm, pypi, etc) or exposes a executable, it can be used with pre-commit.
+As long as your git repo is an installable package (gem, npm, pypi, etc) or exposes an executable, it can be used with pre-commit.
 Each git repo can support as many languages/hooks as you want.

 An executable must satisfy the following things: